timescale/pgai/docs/ollama.md

 To use pgai with Ollama, Ollama must be running and network-accessible to your database.

 To specify the Ollama network address, Ollama functions in pgai use the `_host` parameter.
 Alternatively, the `ai.ollama_host` config setting can used.
-If you have not set `_host`, the `ai.ollama_host` config setting is missing. pgai defaults to `http://localhost:11434`, and a warning is appended to to the log file.
+If you do not pass a `_host` argument, and the `ai.ollama_host` config setting is missing. pgai defaults to `http://localhost:11434`, and a warning is appended to the log file.

 You set the network for your Ollama configuration either: